opengeospatial/ets-omxml20/README.md

 ### Scope

-This test suite validates the XML instances of OM 2.0.
+This test suite validates the XML instances of version 2.0 of the OGC Observations and Measurements (O&M) conceptual model.

 Visit the [project documentation website](http://opengeospatial.github.io/ets-om20/)